dwyl/learn-flutter/README.md

 ## Navigation and routing

-Most web and mobile apps aren't just a single page.
+Most web and mobile apps aren't just a single page/screen.
-The person using the app
+The person using the App
-needs to navigate between screens to do whatever action needs to be done, be it checking the details of a product or just wanting to see the shopping cart.
+needs to navigate between screens to perform several distinct actions, be it checking the details of a product or shopping cart.

 `Flutter` provides a `Navigator` widget to display screens as a stack,